 Students will be tested by means of a written exam.
 The exam will be based on the topics discussed during the weekly tutorials.
-The exam will be open book.

 The module is delivered as a weekly tutorial of 90 minutes.
 Students are highly recommended to attend class, participate actively in class and study before and after class.